Steve Brodner: Art journalism

 In 2000, he dealt with the difficult issue of guns in Pennsylvania for Philadelphia Magazine.
 Texas Monthly published his ten-page story on Colonias (Mexican Americans along the Texas border), called "In America"; in May 2005 and in 2007 he traversed the Texas State Capitol at Austin in a freewheeling story for Texas Monthly.

 Television and video

+As a young artist, Brodner entered and won first place in a major illustration competition sponsored by the Population Institute—an award presented by the legendary New York Times caricaturist Al Hirschfeld.
+Following the award publicity he subsequently appeared on the 1974-75 season of the popular game show To Tell The Truth where he failed to fool any of the panelists who all voted for him, except for Peggy Cass who disqualified herself from voting as she had seen his picture in the paper.

 In the fall of 1996, Brodner was featured in PBS Frontline's The Choice, as artist and commentator on the Clinton/Dole race.
 In December 2007, Brodner began a series of online videos, The Naked Campaign, at The New Yorker website, offering his take on the 2008 Presidential campaign.
 Since 2010 he has been producing videos for PBS' Need to Know, with "An Editorial by Steve Brodner," a semi-regular commentary feature.
 In the spring of 2010, his series of short political videos, "Smashing Crayons", ran on Slate.

 Awards

 Brodner has had his work honored in juried annuals of American Illustration, Society of Illustrators, and Communication Arts continuously for over 20 years.